-You should maintain a record and evidence of the CPE activities that you have completed, including the details of the activities and the hours undertaken.
+You should maintain a record and evidence of the CPE activities that you have completed.
+The record should be made as soon as possible after your CPE activity is completed and should include details of the activities and the hours completed.

-If you maintain a CPE log to satisfy membership requirements of a relevant recognised professional association, you do not need to keep an additional record for TPB purposes.
+If you maintain a CPE log to satisfy membership requirements of a relevant recognised professional association, you do not need to keep an additional record.